EMDevelop/bowling-scorecard/README.md

 ---

-#### Overview of functionality

-- Count & Sum scores of bowling for 1 player
-- There are 10 frames
-- Each frame, a player tries to knock down 10 pins
-- Every frame, player can roll 1 or 2 times
-  - depends on strikes / spares
-- score = number of pins knocked down + bonuses for strikes / spares
-- after every frame, pins are reset

----

 #### My Approach

 I decided to map out the requirements into User Stories, breaking down the various rules and features of the game into testable and client readable step (see `User Stories`).